hugh789/hbnb_evolution_02/docker/README.md

 - docker-compose build
 - docker-compose up -d

 The Ubuntu container may fail at first... but it will automatically restart and then things will be ok after that.
+Things take a while to initialise.
+Give it a short while.

 You can then start testing your APIs using localhost:5000